-A sector on the computer floppy disk drive, hard drive, or other bootable disk drive that contains instructs the computer on how to boot from the drive.
+A sector on a computer floppy disk, hard drive, or another bootable drive with instructions on how to boot from the drive.
 IBM PC disk drives have different types of boot sectors.
-There is the MBR (master boot record), which is the first sector of a portioned hard drive, and the VBR (volume boot record), which contains information at the beginning of each partition.
+An MBR (master boot record) is on the first sector of a partitioned hard drive with a VBR (volume boot record) at the beginning of each partition.

 In the above image, is an example of what a partition hard drive may look like with MBR and VBR boot sectors.
-In this example, the drive has two partitions, each partition contains its own VBR.
-When BIOS hands control over to the boot sectors, the MBR takes control and starts the boot process and refers to the VBR to point it to the partition information.
+In this example, the drive has two partitions, and each partition contains a VBR.
+When BIOS hands control over to the boot sectors, the MBR takes control and starts the boot process and refers to the VBR for partition information.